falcosecurity/test-infra/tools/ci/README.md

 The required `manifests-validation` context always reports the combined result.
 A failed selector, failed validation or unexpectedly skipped cloud blocks it.
 These workflows use read-only repository permissions, no cloud credentials, and no deployment commands.
-Existing deployment workflows and the required AWS Prow `check-prow-config` presubmit are unchanged.
+The required AWS Prow `check-prow-config` presubmit is unchanged.
 In particular, that Prow presubmit still runs on all PRs until its required-context transition is coordinated.

 ## Validation scope